TimCodes/TradeWithAI-/PROJECT_ROADMAP.md

 ## 🎯 Executive Summary

-Alpha Arena is an AI-powered autonomous trading platform currently in active development.
+TradeWithAI is an AI-powered autonomous trading platform currently in active development.
 The project has a solid foundation with infrastructure, authentication, and LLM provider integration mostly complete. **Epic 1 (Trading Execution Engine) is now complete!** Real-time data feeds, WebSocket infrastructure, and interactive UI components are the next priorities.

 ### Completed ✅:
 - ✅ Trading execution capability (Epic 1)